Evolution of baryonic matter from clouds to planets

 Research

 My research is developed in the context of star and planet formation, bringing together physical and chemical perspectives.
-The question is developed along two topics: formation of filaments and dense cores, and the interstellar heritage from cores to disks to planets.
+The question is developed along two topics: formation of filaments and dense cores in molecular clouds, and the interstellar heritage from cores to disks to planets.

 Turbulence in molecular clouds